-The Board has established six committees: (i) the Audit Committee; (ii) the Human Resources and Compensation Committee; (iii) the Nominating and Governance Committee; (iv) the disclosure committee (the "Disclosure Committee"); (v) the operations and capital projects committee ("Operations and Capital Projects Committee"); and (vi) the risk management committee ("Risk Management Committee").
+The Board has established five standing committees: (i) the Audit Committee; (ii) the Human Resources and Compensation Committee; (iii) the Nominating and Governance Committee; (iv) the operations and capital projects committee ("Operations and Capital Projects Committee"); and (v) the risk management committee ("Risk Management Committee").
+The Board may also constitute ad hoc committees from time to time for particular purposes.
+In Fiscal 2023, the Board formed an ad-hoc strategy committee (the "Strategy Committee") to assist the Board with overseeing, evaluating and monitoring the Company's strategic planning.